DancesWithDobes/vehicle_task_manager/README.md

 *To remove a car:*

 Highlight the entire row in the car table by clicking the small bar on the left side of the row.
 Click the Remove Car button.
+Removing a car will also delete all tasks asociated with that car